 The Period of Significance for the Financial Historic District begins in 1836 with the first phase of construction of the U.S. Treasury Building and ends in 1950 with the opening of the Wire Building.
-The Wire Building at 1000 Vermont Avenue was the first new building to be constructed around McPherson Square following the Depression and its ensuing two-decadelong slowdown in commercial development, and it preceded the next major boom in the late 1950s and 1960s.
+The Wire Building at 1000 Vermont Avenue was the first new building to be constructed around McPherson Square following the Depression and its ensuing two-decade-long slowdown in commercial development, and it preceded the next major boom in the late 1950s and 1960s.
 It was designed in a mid-century Modern aesthetic which was slow to emerge in this city.
 The Wire Building marks an important transition away from the Classical tradition, providing an apt end-date to the Period of Significance.
-This Period of Significance expands that of the 1984/2006 nomination which ended in 1930.